Viglino/ol-ext-angular/README.md

 Feel free to modify the `createMap()` method of the `MapService` to handle the default map.
 The `MapComponent` let you define the map itself.
 Use the `ngOnInit()` method to customize the map (set zoom, etc.).

-### Creating new components
+### Creating new map components (controls, layers, interactions...)

-This example comes with a set of components for each ol map feature: controls, interaction, layer...
+This example comes with a set of components for each Openlayers map features: controls, interactions, layer...
 Just copy .ts file to create a new one to use in your app.

 You first have to declare the services in your constructor: